asavari28/FFMPEG/README.md

 # FFMPEG
- Merge audio with video using java
+ Merge audio with video in android studio using ffmpeg library flutter.